Diversity, Equity, and Inclusion

 Equity and Inclusion at Loyola

 We are striving to do better as we work together to create a more inclusive, equitable Loyola.
 As a Jesuit, Catholic university, we can and will never be at peace as long as there is injustice in our world—and within our own Loyola community.
-Cheryl Moore-Thomas, Ph.D., our first chief equity and inclusion officer and a graduate with both a bachelor’s and master’s degree from Loyola, is guiding the President’s Council on Equity and Inclusion in leading the development of Loyola’s diversity, equity, and inclusion strategic plan.
+Rodney L. Parker, M.S.
+'11, Ph.D.
+'17, is Loyola's second chief equity and inclusion officer as of June 2022.
+Dr. Parker joined the Loyola community in 2002, and most recently held the position of assistant dean for undergraduate and graduate studies.
+Dr. Parker guides the President’s Council on Equity and Inclusion in leading the development of Loyola’s diversity, equity, and inclusion strategic plan.
 The three-year plan will lead to equity audits across the institution and have measurable outcomes.
 We invite you to read more about the plan and find anti-racism resources on the Equity and Inclusion website.

 ALANA (African, Latinx, Asian, and Native American) Services is committed to providing support, services, and programs that encourage the success of students of color at Loyola University Maryland.
 ALANA Services focuses on enriching and educating members of the Loyola community about diversity and cultural awareness.